 Employers also need to make certain that their trade secret agreements do not violate state or federal laws that allow employees to discuss wages, working conditions and other terms of employment.
 For more information, see

-The federal Defend Trade Secrets Act (DTSA) gives employers another method to pursue claims of trade secret misappropriation in federal court, including the ability to obtain compensatory damages, punitive damages and attorneys' fees.
+The federal Defend Trade Secrets Act (DTSA) allows employers to pursue claims of trade secret misappropriation in federal court, including the ability to obtain compensatory damages, punitive damages and attorneys’ fees.

 If you want to use all of the benefits of the DTSA to protect your trade secrets, you must give employees notice that they are entitled to DTSA whistleblower protections.
 You must notify employees that they are immune from liability under federal or state trade secret law if they confidentially disclose trade secrets for the purpose of reporting illegal conduct to government agencies.8